Omega-Numworks/Omega-Guide/docs/n0110/phi/phi-now-what.md

 :::caution

-If you don't boot back into Epsilon, please join the [Omega Discord](https://discord.gg/X2TWhh9) and ask for help.
+If you don't boot back into Epsilon, don't worry, we will fix that later.

 :::